 “She’s a fighter against developers who are trying to overwhelm neighbourhoods,” he added.
 “That’s quite positive as far as I’m concerned.”

-Former mayoral candidate Jennifer Keesmaat, the former chief city planner was in support of a massive redevelopment along Eglinton Avenue East from Laird Drive to Brentcliffe Road.
+Mayoral candidate Jennifer Keesmaat, the former chief city planner was in support of a massive redevelopment along Eglinton Avenue East from Laird Drive to Brentcliffe Road.
 That may have hurt her as many in the area are overwhelmed by the construction and redevelopment.

 “We’re going to have a wall of apartments along there, and who knows how high,” Redway said.